 In this guide, you’ll learn:

-- The true meaning of TM in texting
+- The real meaning of “tm” in texting

-- And how to use it safely in 2026+ digital communication
+- And how to use it correctly in 2026

 2. What Does “TM” Mean in Text?